annes99/React-Gallery-App/README.md

 # React Gallery App

 > An image gallery app using React and the handy Create React App tool to build a fast and lightweight gallery app with a modern approach.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features